eac-nathan-price/atom/README.md

-# atom
+# atomic
-Across the Obelisk Mod
+Across the Obelisk Mods in Chat